zatch10/ILLC3/README.md

 # ILLC3

 ILLC3 is a Visual Studio code extention that adds native support to Visual Studio Code for lc3 assembly.
-LC3 is a popular educational assembly language used to teach the fundamentals of computer engineering at various universities such as UIUC, UT Austin, UPenn and many more.
+LC3 is a popular educational assembly language used to teach the fundamentals of computer engineering at various universities such as UIUC, UW Madison, UT Austin, UPenn and many more.

 ## Installation